uabrc/uabrc.github.io/docs/account_management/cheaha_account.md

 ### Account Requires Certification

 We review accounts periodically to ensure the system is being used fairly and as intended.
 Part of this process is to certify that researchers with accounts still wish to make use of Cheaha.
 Once per year every researcher will be required to certify their account before making use of Cheaha.
-If you account requires certification, when logging in to our [Open OnDemand](../cheaha/open_ondemand/index.md) web portal you will see the following notification page.
+If your account requires certification, when logging in to our [Open OnDemand](../cheaha/open_ondemand/index.md) web portal you will see the following notification page.

 ![!Account certification notification page.](images/uab_certify_001.png).